Hampuztt/CloneMaster/README.md

 # StudentLab CloneMaster

 ## Overview
 StudentLab CloneMaster is a simple Bash script designed to streamline the process of fetching and reviewing projects from GitLab.
-Tailored for educators and students, it simplifies the task of handling code for various programming assignments.
-With just a few commands, you can clone repositories, locate specific files, and open them in Qt Creator.
-This tool is currently configured to work seamlessly with the TDDD86 course at Linköping University (LiU).
+It simplifies the task of handling code for various programming assignments.
+With just one command, you can clone repositories, locate specific files, and open them with your preferred editor.
+This tool is currently configured to work  with the TDDD86 c++ Data Algorithms and Structures course at Linköping University (LiU).

 ## Features
 - **Easy Cloning**: Quickly clone GitLab repositories with a single command.
-- **File Searching**: Automatically find and list project files.
-- **Integration with Qt Creator**: Open project files directly in Qt Creator for review or editing.
 - **Customizable**: Easily adaptable for different programming assignments.

 ## Installation